gillstrom/nircmd/readme.md

 # nircmd

-> Perform tasks using the nircmd.exe utility.
+> Perform tasks using the nircmd.exe utility

 *Examples and documentation can be found [here.](http://www.nirsoft.net/utils/nircmd2.html)*